DerGuru/The-Resonant/New Chapters/04 - Part4/P4-11_Building_Legacy.md

 ﻿## Part 4 - We Are Family | Ch.
-11 - "That requires more than good intentions"
+11 - That requires more than good intentions

 Return to the warehouse felt like stepping back into a life that had happened to someone else.